Agricultural biotechnology (GM food) (French, Italian, Spanish) + New 6/11/21.

 top of page

-Maize & Biodiversity - The effects of transgenic maize in Mexico. http://www.cec.org/maize/index.cfm.
+Maize & Biodiversity - The effects of transgenic maize in Mexico. http://www3.cec.org/islandora/en/item/2152-maize-and-biodiversity-effects-transgenic-maize-in-mexico-key-findings-and.
 From the Commission for Environmental Cooperation (CEC) for North America.
 Also in French & Spanish, reflecting the tri-national nature of the Commission.
-The CEC site (see "Home page" link at top or bottom) includes many issues.
+The CEC site (see "Home page" link at top) includes many issues.

 European views.
 There is major resistance to GM foods in Europe, and especially in Britain.
 It is interesting to watch their attempts to rationally analyze the issue, and to see what impact their work has both on the general public, and ultimately on the regulatory systems.

 Farm scale evaluations.
-Several reports of experimental work on ecological impacts of GM crops, including gene flow, are available from the UK Department for Environment, Food and Rural Affairs (DEFRA). http://archive.defra.gov.uk/environment/quality/gm/crops/fse.htm.
+Several reports of experimental work on ecological impacts of GM crops, including gene flow, are available from the UK Department for Environment, Food and Rural Affairs (DEFRA). https://webarchive.nationalarchives.gov.uk/20130403051409/http://archive.defra.gov.uk/environment/quality/gm/crops/fse.htm.
 The reports are mainly from 2002-2005, plus some background materials.
+These are archived materials.

 * "Issues in Science and Regulation of Transgenic Fish" (January 2003).
 Transgenic salmon (salmon with modified growth hormone, intended for faster farming production).